Fame The Musical – Limited West End Run

 Fame is the stunning musical that will live forever.
-Inspired by the film but evolved into an established stage version of it’s own – not only is it back on UK Tour but it’s better than ever.
-Our favourite edgy and stylish producers Selladoor have hit the jackpot with the appointment of Nick Winston as Director & Choreographer for this new tour which visits many UK towns and cities between now and November.
+Inspired by the film but evolved into an established stage version of it’s own.
+Not only is it back on UK Tour but it’s better than ever, playing a limited West End run at the Peacock Theatre.
+Selladoor have hit the jackpot with the appointment of Nick Winston as Director & Choreographer, who’s creative flair is embedded in every second of this production.

 With no parachuted “celebrities” in to swell audience numbers (for which all including casting directors Victoria Roe and Anne Vosser should be applauded) – what could be considered a risky move pays dividends in the resulting spectacular production.
 Whilst there certainly are recognisable names in this cast they are there because they, along with a very talented cast, deliver one of the best versions of this musical that has been on stage for some time.